 3. Budget and Cost

-This is why a project manager may decide to go for a smaller excavator to do a job banking on the experience of the operator than get a bigger one which could offer more safety features based on the location of the job.
+This is why a project manager may decide to go for a smaller excavator to do a job, banking on the experience of the operator rather than getting a bigger one, which could offer more safety features based on the location of the job.

 4. Long-term Versatility and Adaptability

-Every project manager needs to make gain, so sometimes they choose a tool based on the long term versatility and adaptability.
+Every project manager needs to make gains, so sometimes they choose a tool based on the long-term versatility and adaptability.
 They choose a tool if they believe it will serve them for a longer period.

 5. Risk Assessment Report